majdzain/Sokonumber-Flutter/README.md

 ### Features 🚀
 - the game contains many levels.
-- play as a normal gamer start with the level 1.
+- play as a normal gamer by keyboard/mouse and start with the level 1.
 - track the selected search algorithm results start with the level 3.

 ## Functional Description